Canada Water station: Architecture

 The drum is accompanied by a glass-roofed bus station designed by Eva Jiřičná which serves as a hub for services in the Rotherhithe and Bermondsey areas.
 The bus station was designed to fit in a relatively small site between the station drum, the railway's ventilation openings, a high wall and the adjoining tower blocks.
 Its most distinctive feature is a row of 16 m-long roof spans cantilevered from a row of central columns supporting a 100 m-long glass and aluminium canopy.
 This provides acoustic protection to the residential blocks and shelters passengers waiting below.

 Below ground, the station is dominated by a huge concrete box, large enough to accommodate one of the Canary Wharf skyscrapers on its side.
 It is lined by a series of huge concrete pillars designed to take the weight of a planned nine-storey building on the surface as well as the roadway and bus station.
 The station has four lifts and eight escalators with an average rise of about 6.5 m to connect the lower parts of the station with street level.
-It is built on three levels: the ticket office and shops lie immediately below ground, the two north-south East London line platforms are situated on the second level 11 m below the ground, and the two east-west Jubilee line platforms are on the lowest level 22 m down.
+It is built on three levels: the ticket office and shops lie immediately below ground, the two north-south Windrush line platforms are situated on the second level 11 m below the ground, and the two east-west Jubilee line platforms are on the lowest level 22 m down.

 The station was the winner of the Civic Trust Building of the Year Award for 2000, and the Interchange Awards' Medium Size Project of the Year award for 2001.